sawolabs/flutter-sdk/README.md

 ## Installing

 A step by step series of examples that tell you how to get a development env running.
-These instructions will let you render the form in your speicified container, and allow you to attach successful login callback for futher actions.
+These instructions will let you render the form in your specified container, and allow you to attach successful login callback for futher actions.

 #### Add the plugin in dependencies